Start your career now. Join Co-op

 Interested in putting a company like Google or Microsoft on your resume before graduating?
-Want to work with a start-up before it’s the next big thing?
-Co-op lets you gain paid work experience, hone your skills and impress future employers as part of your program.
+Would you like to work with a start-up before it’s the next big thing?
+Co-op lets you gain paid work experience - hone your skills and impress future employers as part of your program.
 It’s an experience not to be missed.

 Over 85% of our co-op students find employment within three months of graduation through the network they built while working with their co-op employers.

 “Gaining work experience early on helps you tailor your areas of concentration for the final two years of study.”

 What is Co-op?

 Co-op lets you enter the workforce after graduation with up to 20 months of practical (and paid) work experience that also earns you course credits.
 It’s a great way to try different things out and build different skills before choosing which career path you want to follow.

 Ask any Computing Science student to name one of the best and most useful experiences of their program.
 The chances are they’ll say “co-op” and reel off a host of reasons why.

 - Put your academic knowledge into practice in a real-world setting

 - Explore different career options before you graduate

 - Improve your job search skills, including successful cover letter writing and interview techniques